 As we mentioned earlier, a technical school typically costs between $4,000 and $18,000.
 We know that’s a pretty broad range, but there’s a lot of variance in training programs.
 Price is often dependent on the location, school, and duration of the program.

 For instance, a five-week beginners course comes in at $4,250 in Virginia, and an eight-week course in Washington runs $9,613.
 These prices don’t include other expenses, such as books, materials, or room and board.
-Additional costs can range between $500-$5,000.
+Additional costs can range from $500-$5,000.

 Of course, vocational schools aren’t your only option.
 Apprenticeships tend to cost less.
 Some programs are even sponsored by local governments or unions and don’t cost anything at all.
 In most cases, though, there is an application fee (typically under $100).